fritzadelbertus/siak_cantik/README.md

 # SIAK-CANTIK

-A Chrome Extension Project that injects styling to the this [SIAK-NG](https://academic.ui.ac.id/main/Authentication/) website
+A Chrome Extension Project that injects styling to the [SIAK-NG](https://academic.ui.ac.id/main/Authentication/) website

 ## Table of contents